-When Prohibition ended in 1933, Federico and Romeo returned to a variant of their first business venture together: a wine distributing business.
-My grandfather, Domenic, joined them in 1934 and the trio began importing wines from Italy and France.
-By this time, having recovered from Prohibition, the American wine industry was resurgent.
-It was at this time that they began doing business with a number of Italian immigrants who settled in California.
-These immigrants would make their mark on the world and became some of the more famous winemakers in California, including August Sebastiani, Lorenzo Cella (Roma Wines) and Cesare Mondavi (Charles Krug).
+Robert’s grandfather, Domenic, joined them in 1934 and together they began importing wines from Italy and France.
+By this time, the American wine industry was resurgent; having recovered from Prohibition.
+It was at this time that the trio began doing business with a number of Italian immigrants who had settled in California.
+These immigrants would go on to become some of the more famous winemakers in California, and included August Sebastiani, Lorenzo Cella (Roma Wines) and Cesare Mondavi (Charles Krug).

 Temecula: West Coast Reunion

-In 1999, my parents relocated to San Diego and after many years apart, our family was once again reunited in Temecula, when my parents and I both moved here in 2004.
+In 1999, Robert’s parents relocated to San Diego and after many years apart, the family was once again reunited in Temecula, when Robert and his parents both moved here in 2004.
 Given the beauty of the Temecula Valley and its natural perfection for grape growing, the muse of winemaking again beckoned.
-We purchased this beautiful property in 2006 on De Portola Road in Temecula, and supplemented the existing vineyards with additional plantings in 2007.
+Robert purchased this beautiful property in 2006 on De Portola Road in Temecula, and supplemented the existing vineyards with additional plantings in 2007.
 The Robert Renzoni Winery opened its doors in the Spring of 2008.

-The Renzoni Family journey from Fano to Temecula Wine Country has been made possible only by the hard work and dedication of our family members that have gone before us.
+The Renzoni Family journey from Fano to Temecula Wine Country has been made possible only by the hard work and dedication of the Renzoni ancestors that have gone before.
 Robert Renzoni Vineyards & Winery is a tribute to Federico, Romeo, and Domenic.
 We are proud to put the Renzoni name on these fine wines as a testament to their success and all that they worked to accomplish to enable each of us to be here today.

 “Of gules [in red] to the argent [silver] band accompanied by two stars with six points each, of the same, placed one in the chief and the other in the point.”